-As a student who identifies as part of the transgender community, you have all the stressors of other students at UCSD, however, you may also be coping with discrimination, the effects of hormones and passing.
+As a student who identifies as part of the transgender, non-binary and gender non conforming community, in addition to the stressors of being a student at UCSD, you may also be coping with discrimination, the effects of hormones and dysphoria.

 At UCSD Student Health Services we want you to know that we care about your health and safety and are sensitive to how difficult it can be to access care.

-- UC SHIP has transgender insurance benefits which include both hormones and surgical reassignment surgery.
+- UC SHIP has transgender insurance benefits which include both hormone therapy and surgical reassignment surgery.

 Here are answers to frequently asked questions about these services: